johaahn/bml/README.md

-## Octave
+## Octave (Linux, Windows)

+### Overview

+The Octave binding of the bml library creates mex functions to manipulate the bml files that can be called from Octave.

 The following instructions describes how to compile and use the bml library in Octave.

-The bml Octave binding creates mex functions that can be called from Octave.
+### Getting the required Source Code  and Build

 1. Checkout bml library from Github: